Published on: 01/25/18

 This lichen, indigenous to New Zealand, contains large amounts of perrottetinenic acid (or bibenzyl cannabinoid).
 This acid is similar to Tetrahydrocannabinol (THC), a compound found in the cannabis plant that is not psychoactive in nature.
 Liverwort has been used as a treatment for bronchitis and has been shown to alleviate problems with the gallbladder, liver and bladder.

-The fresh liverwort plant is best avoided due to its irritating properties, but it can be applied through infusion or as an extract of its dry, herbal form.
+Subsequently, the fresh liverwort plant is best avoided due to its irritating properties, but it can be applied through infusion or as an extract of its dry, herbal form.
 Dosage should not exceed 3.8 grams of the dry herb, which is about the equivalent of four teaspoons of a 3-6% infusion.

 4. Chocolate - Theobroma Cacao